princerathi1989/calendar/README.md

 2. You can install "SQLiteStudio" for GUI and import the `db.sqlite` file to view the database, present in `calendar-api` folder.

+3. There is one image present in the root directory showing the database schema.

 ## APIs

+1. VS code provides "Rest Client" extension which helps in testing the APIs response.

-1. You can see the available APIs in the `request.rest` file, present in `calendar-api` folder.
+2. You can see the available APIs in the `request.rest` file, present in `calendar-api` folder.